t0tallyKy1e/EscapeRoom/README.txt

 ---------------------------------------
 Alex: Ship Design, Lab equipment design, Escape Pod Design,
 Brett: Alien language design, props for translations
-Dhahran: All other props in the ship not mentioned above, Suburb scene's props, Alien design
+Dhahran: All other props in the ship not mentioned above, Suburb scene's props, Alien design, sounds
-Kyle: All programming / about 95% of the Unity work (other 5% from Alex where needed)
+Kyle: All programming, getting everything integrated into Unity took up most of my time

 All: worked on the general idea equally, progression from beginning to end